zeina-abdelaziz/speech_recognition/README.md

-# Speech Recognition — [Model/Approach Name]
+# Speech Recognition with OpenAI Whisper

-A speech-recognition system that transcribes spoken English audio into text, built as a team project for the Speech Recognition course at Newgiza University.
-The system was tested across short, long, and noisy inputs to evaluate accuracy and robustness.
+A speech-recognition system that transcribes spoken English audio into text using **OpenAI Whisper**, built as a team project for the Speech Recognition course at Newgiza University.
+The system was tested across short, long, and noisy inputs to evaluate transcription accuracy and robustness under different conditions.

+> **Team project (Team 2).**

 ## Overview
-"Converts speech to text using [Whisper / wav2vec2 / an HMM-GMM pipeline / MFCC features + a classifier]."]
+The project uses OpenAI's Whisper model to convert speech to text.
+Rather than building an acoustic model from scratch, it leverages Whisper's pretrained transformer-based architecture and evaluates how well it performs across varied real-world audio conditions — clean short clips, longer continuous speech, and audio with background noise.

 ## Features
-- Transcribes spoken English audio to text
+- Transcribes spoken English audio to text using Whisper
 - Tested on **short**, **long**, and **noisy** inputs to measure robustness
-- [any other feature — language support, real-time, confidence scoring, etc.]
+- Compares transcription quality across the three input scenarios

 ## Approach
-[Fill in the pipeline.
-For example:
-- **Preprocessing:** audio loading, resampling, [MFCC / spectrogram] feature extraction
+- **Input:** English audio samples (short, long, and noisy test cases)
-- **Model:** [pretrained Whisper / wav2vec2 / custom model]
+- **Model:** OpenAI Whisper (pretrained speech-to-text transformer)
-- **Evaluation:** [WER — word error rate — across the three input types]]
+- **Evaluation:** transcription output compared across the three input types to observe how length and noise affect accuracy

-## Results
-[If you measured WER or accuracy, put it here — e.g. a small table of WER on short vs. long vs. noisy audio.
-Recruiters love seeing the noisy case, since it shows you tested the hard scenario.]

 ## Repository contents
 - `Team2_SpeechRecognition_Implementation.ipynb` — full implementation notebook